|

 gilded lily

-- (as used) One who gives an often deceptively attractive
+- (As used) One who gives an

-or improved appearance.
+often deceptively attractive or improved appearance.

 Charlie Chan: "Miss Lotus Kuang Toy evidently